remkop/picocli/README.md

 * Picocli is part of [Ballerina](https://ballerina.io/).
 Ballerina uses picocli for all its command line utilities.
 * Picocli is used in the [CheckStyle](https://checkstyle.org/cmdline.html) standalone JAR / executable from Checkstyle 8.15.
 * Picocli is included in the [OpenJDK Quality Outreach](https://wiki.openjdk.java.net/display/quality/Quality+Outreach) list of Free Open Source Software (FOSS) projects that actively test against OpenJDK builds.
-* Picocli is used in the Apache Hadoop Ozone/HDDS command line tools.
-* Picocli is used in the Apache Hive benchmark CLI.
+* Picocli is used in the Apache Hadoop Ozone/HDDS command line tools, the Apache Hive benchmark CLI, Apache [Ignite TensorFlow](https://github.com/apache/ignite), and Apache Sling [Feature Model Converter](https://github.com/apache/sling-org-apache-sling-feature-modelconverter).
 * Picocli is listed on [StackShare](https://stackshare.io/picocli).
 Please add it to your stack and add/upvote reasons why you like picocli!
+* Picocli is used in Pinterest [ktlint](https://ktlint.github.io/).
+* Picocli is used in Spring IO [nohttp-cli](https://github.com/spring-io/nohttp/tree/master/nohttp-cli).

 <img src="https://picocli.info/images/downloads-201905.png">